Skip to content

 </referenceContainer>

-Step 3: Declare the rule in the template
+Step 3: Declare the Validation Rule Logic in JavaScript

-This example demonstrates a custom validation rule that checks for prime numbers in German addresses:
+This example shows a custom validation rule that requires prime numbers for German addresses:

 <script>